strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 ## Getting started with the Plugin SDK

+The Plugin SDK helps you creating a plugin, linking it to an existing Strapi project, and building it for publishing.

+### Creating the plugin

 To create your plugin, ensure you are in the parent directory of where you want it to be created and run the following command: